sujayt-ghub/Terraform-jenkins-eks2/README.md

-# terraform-GitActions-eks
+# terraform-GithubActions-eks
-Deploying EKS Cluster using Terraform , GitActions and Jenkins
+Deploying EKS Cluster using Terraform , GithubActions and Jenkins